smodha26/BankingSystem/README.md

 To run the Banking Platform application:

-1. Make sure you have Java Development Kit (JDK) installed on your system.
-2. Build the project, choose a SDK and compile the Java source files.
-3. Execute the main class (`Main.java`) to start the application.
+1. Execute the main method from (`AppLauncher.java`) class to start the application.
-4. Please use the following login authentication information: `Username: Bob` | `Password: test`
+2. For authentication, you can use the test users provided in `the user_accounts.json` file.
+Alternatively, you can sign up to create your own account, and your information will be stored in the same file.

 ## Project Description

 The Banking Platform is a Java-based application that simulates a basic banking system.
-It allows users to interact with their bank accounts by making deposits and withdrawals.
+It allows users to interact with their bank accounts by making deposits and withdrawals while providing a transaction history to track their financial activity and view their current balance.
+The project utilizes the Jackson library for JSON data processing and employs Maven for efficient dependencies management.
+Furthermore, the application uses a JSON file as its database to store user account credentials securely.
+Users also have the option to create an account, ensuring that the chosen username is unique and doesn't already exist in the system.

-### Login Authentication & Test Account
+### Login Authentication & Test Accounts

-To facilitate easy usage and testing of the application, a test account is provided within the project.
-This account serves as a demonstration of the application's functionality in the absence of a database.
-The test account details are as follows:
+To facilitate easy usage and testing of the application, test accounts are already provided within the file `user_accounts.json`.

-- Username: "Bob"
-- Password: "test"

-Please use these credentials for a successful login.
+You can also Signup and create a new account.

 ## Design Patterns